mostafa-drz/openai-realtime-webrtc/src/app/docs/OpenAI/realtime-conversations.md

         # print(server_event.delta)
 ```

-## Voice activity detection (VAD)
+## Voice activity detection

-By default, Realtime sessions have **voice activity detection (VAD)** enabled, which means the API will determine when the user has started or stopped speaking, and automatically start to respond.
-The behavior and sensitivity of VAD can be configured through the `session.turn_detection` property of the [`session.update`](/docs/api-reference/realtime-client-events/session/update) client event.
+By default, Realtime sessions have **voice activity detection (VAD)** enabled, which means the API will determine when the user has started or stopped speaking and respond automatically.

+Read more about how to configure VAD in our [voice activity detection](/docs/guides/realtime-vad) guide.

+### Disable VAD

 VAD can be disabled by setting `turn_detection` to `null` with the [`session.update`](/docs/api-reference/realtime-client-events/session/update) client event.
 This can be useful for interfaces where you would like to take granular control over audio input, like [push to talk](https://en.wikipedia.org/wiki/Push-to-talk) interfaces.